jmaggio14/imagepypelines/README.md

 (source: [XKCD](https://www.xkcd.com/2054/))

-`imsciutils` aims to make solve these problems through our `Pipeline` object, which provides a high-level interface to create processing pipelines, ensure their end-end compatibility, and assist in debugging.

-There are already powerful pipeline utilities such as the venerable [GStreamer](https://en.wikipedia.org/wiki/GStreamer). `imsciutils` distinquishes itself from these other tools through it's high level simple interface targeted at research and small corporate settings.
+The `Pipeline` object of `imagepypelines` allows for quick construction and prototyping, ensures end-to-end compatibility through each layer of a workflow, and leverages helpful in-house debugging utilities for use in image-centric or high-dimensional data routines.

+## The Block
+write some more stuff here about purpose of blocks as related to pipelines and then go into how to actually build a pipeline

-## building a pipeline
+## Building a pipeline
 Pipelines in `imsciutils` are constructed of processing `blocks` which apply an algorithm to a sequence of data passed into it.

 ![pipeline](https://github.com/jmaggio14/imsciutils/blob/develop/docs/images/pipeline-example.png "pipeline example")